webplatform/docs/tutorials/css-regions/index.md

      background-color   : #777;
  }

 While it's possible to style the region as a block element, CSS that is ordinarily inherited by child elements does not apply to content that flows into the region from elsewhere in the document.
+The content's styling is determined by standard CSS cascading and inheritance.
 So the following CSS does ''not'' work, and cannot be used as an alternative to the [[css/atrules/@region|'''@region''']] rule:

  #intro {
      color : #fff;